Redshift Drift fluctuations from N-body simulations: Simulation setup and derived power spectrum

+\item The methods used in \cite{koksbang_redshift_2023,Koksbang:2024xfr} to obtain the amplitude and power spectra of the fluctuations involve ray-tracing of the particles light-cones, and the integrals found in~\eqref{eq:cl_drift} are done along the light-cone in the \texttt{class} code, such that finite Box Size effects due to the simulation limitations could impact the overall shape of the spectra at the larger scales.

+\item It is possible that the mapping found in \cite{green_newtonian_2012} between Relativistic and Newtonian Cosmologies, used throughout the text to map the relativistic equations to the $N$-body quantities, breaks down when dealing with quantities at the order of magnitude of the redshift drift fluctuations. \end{itemize} These caveats, although not extensive, provide a path forward to further investigate the discrepancies between the works.
+In particular, the fact that the acceleration field cannot be directly validated through \texttt{class} needs to be addressed in order to properly check that the angular spectra being calculated is agreeing within the expected numerical error.
+This effort entails modifications in the \texttt{class} source code, which we leave for future work.

-In the $\Lambda$CDM case, our work points to an effect of at most order $10^{-3}$ in relation to the background redshift drift for angular correlations, in agreement with both \cite{Bessa_2023} and \cite{koksbang_redshift_2022}.
-With respect to the order of magnitude and size of the effects, our work converges with the literature, where a precision of $\Delta \dot{z}/\dot{z}\sim 10^{-3}$ is needed in order to measure such fluctuations.
-Nevertheless, even in our idealized simulation setting, we were able to constrain the amplitude and scaling of the power spectrum of the drift fluctuations through observations of the cosmic velocity and acceleration fields, which together with the galaxy number count spectra, as discussed in \cite{Bessa_2023}, could help in detecting a statistically significant signal of the drift by constraining contaminating effects due to the peculiar motion of sources.
+In our simulation setting, we were able to estimate the amplitude and scaling of the power spectrum of the drift fluctuations through observations of the cosmic velocity and acceleration fields, which together with the galaxy number count spectra, as discussed in~\cite{Bessa_2023}, could help in detecting a statistically significant signal of the drift by constraining contaminating effects due to the peculiar motion of sources.